Moonveil-Kanata/MuraDeck/README.md

 ![MuraDeck](./assets/Ground%20Truth.png)

+## 🟢 Usage
+- Download from [Release](https://github.com/Moonveil-Kanata/MuraDeck/releases/tag/MuraDeck), save it to any folder on Steam Deck
+- Do a manual Decky Loader installation
+- Activate Adaptive Mura Correction toggle
+- Done

 ## 🔴 Known Limitations
 Shaders are designed to work with landscape 16:xx aspect ratio.
 Other than 16:xx ratios will causing mura looks worse, since it's designed to stretch to horizontal.